 Frequently Asked Questions

-Aim to come in to the Pre-Surgery Center at least a day or two prior to your procedure date.
+Aim to come in to the Pre-Surgery Center, located within Same Day Surgery, at least a day or two prior to your procedure date.
 This allows plenty of time to obtain lab results and complete any other necessary tests.
 You may pre-admit up to 30 days prior to your procedure date.

 The entire process from registration through testing should take about 1.5 hours.
 There are times when it may take longer, especially if you have not scheduled an appointment.

-Parking is available in front of the hospital in parking lots B or C.
+Parking is available in front of the main hospital, Entrance 1, in parking lots B or C.

 A staff member will instruct your family and visitors where to wait while you are having your procedure.